aliabdoli/CarSaleApi/README.md

 11. Integration Test written for just the Discount endpoint
 12. Repositories are created as static.
 In real world they are usually async and thread safe
 13. Api documentations: there are some framework to create documentation page (request/response) for every endpoint
-14. Commit history: normally commits are more meaningful (like reference to Gira ticket)
+14. Commit history: normally commits are more meaningful (like reference to Jira ticket)

 ## Note
 please note that this project is .net core 2.2, so, make sure you have correct sdk and run installed on your machine